 Things to Consider When Planning a River Valley Walk

 My name is Lisa, my pronouns are she/her, and I run a social hiking group in Edmonton.
-When I started “On Saturday We Hike” back in August 2020 my mission was to get outside and explore new-to-me trails outside of Edmonton.
+When I started “On Saturday We Hike” in August 2020, my mission was to get outside and explore new-to-me trails outside of Edmonton.
 And to share these experiences with family and friends.
 Once the weather started getting colder and the roads icier, I knew it would be a harder sell to get folks to drive out of town for these hikes.
-So I turned my gaze to our beautiful River Valley and the trail system within Edmonton.
-Little did I realize in those early days, that my mission would stay the same: encourage folks to get outside AND introduce them to new spots!
+So, I turned my gaze to our beautiful River Valley and the trail system within Edmonton.
+Little did I realize in those early days that my mission would stay the same: encourage folks to get outside AND introduce them to new spots!

-Important considerations for all trail users include but aren’t limited to features such as:
+Essential considerations for all trail users include but aren’t limited to features such as:

 • Inclines